Choosing, Planting , Growing and Harvesting Culinary Herbs

 HERBACEOUS HERBS

 Many Herbs are herbaceous; they die back to the ground in winter.
 Thoughtful pruning is not necessary for these varieties, just chop it off to the ground any old time.
 Usually this will be when you harvest or when you cut back to get rid of the flowers.
 At the very least, you will do this at the end of the growing season.
 Some herbaceous herbs are Oregano, Chives, Sweet Fennel, Winter Savory, Tarragon, Bee Balm and Mint.
 Herbaceous Herbs can even be mowed several times a year to keep them free from old and dead branches.
-Maybe an all Herbaceous culinary Herb garden would be a good idea.
+Maybe an all herbaceous culinary herb garden would be a good idea.
 Except for the mint.
 Keep it out of the garden and in a well confined area, like a pot suspended in mid air.
 This plant is invasive and should NEVER be planted in your garden.

-GROW IT IN A CONTAINER
+GROWING HERB PLANTS IN A CONTAINER

-Now that you know where to plant and how to prune, the fun part comes with the choice of plants.
+Now that you know where to plant and how to prune, the fun part comes with the choice of herb plants.
 No doubt if you are just starting out, you will want the basics.
-Here's an outline for an Herb Garden that will satisfy the most recipes per square foot.
+Here’s an outline for an Herb Garden that will satisfy the most recipes per square foot.
 It is based on the needs of a family of four who cooks often.

 BAY: 1 plant, at least.
 Grow it in a pot and bring it in for the winter in you have to; a bay tree is an absolute must.

-DILL: 4-6 plants.
+DILL 4-6 plants.
 Like Basil, you have to plant in succession to have fresh Dill throughout the growing season.

-FENNEL: 2 plants.
+FENNEL 2 plants.
 One for you and one for the butterflies.

-FRENCH TARRAGON: 4 plants.
+FRENCH TARRAGON 4 plants.
 Even so you will never have enough.

-GREEK OREGANO: 2 plants, because you will put this in everything.
+GREEK OREGANO 2 plants, because you will put this in everything.

-PARSLEY: 4-6 plants.
+PARSLEY 4-6 plants.
 Even though this plant lives two years, you should replant every spring for the best results.

-ROSEMARY: 1 plant, if you live where Rosemary is hardy; 2 if you must grow it as an annual and harvest and dry for winter.
+ROSEMARY1 plant, if you live where Rosemary is hardy; 2 if you must grow it as an annual and harvest and dry for winter.
+SAGE 2 plants.
+You can choose from any of the forms of Garden Sage.
+They all have excellent flavor.

-SWEET BASIL: 4-8 plants.
-It takes 3 cups of fresh Basil leaves to make enough pesto to coat one pound of pasta.
+SWEET BASIL 4-8 plants.
+It takes 3 cups of fresh Basil leaves to make enough pesto to coat one pound of pasta!

-WINTER SAVORY: 2, maybe 3 plants, depending on how much you put in your spaghetti sauce.
+WINTER SAVORY 2, maybe 3 plants, depending on how much you put in your spaghetti sauce.

 Of course, these are only general guidelines.
 But, this list is a great starting place for building your culinary repertoire.
+After you succeed with these, the herbs of the world are waiting for an honored spot in your garden.

 USING YOUR CULINARY HERBS

-TABLE FOR DRYING AND FREEZING HERBS
+DRYING AND FREEZING HERBS

 Angelica: Dry roots the first year, leaves and stems the second spring.